thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/gcp-cluster-setup.md

 ```
 {: .copy-code}

-## Step 7.
-Provision Valkey cluster
+## Provision Valkey cluster

 {% include templates/mqtt-broker/install/cluster-common/provision-redis-cluster.md %}

+{% include templates/mqtt-broker/install/cluster-common/configure-license-key.md %}

-## Step 8.
-Installation
+## Installation

 {% include templates/mqtt-broker/install/gcp/install.md %}

-{% capture aws-rds %}
+{% capture gcp-psql %}

 Otherwise, please check if you set the PostgreSQL URL and PostgreSQL password in the `tbmq-db-configmap.yml` correctly.

 {% endcapture %}
-{% include templates/info-banner.md content=aws-rds %}
+{% include templates/info-banner.md content=gcp-psql %}

-## Step 9.
-Provision Kafka
+## Provision Kafka

 {% include templates/mqtt-broker/install/cluster-common/provision-kafka-new.md %}

-## Step 10.
-Starting
+## Starting

 {% include templates/mqtt-broker/install/cluster-common/starting.md %}

-## Step 11.
-Configure Load Balancers
+## Configure Load Balancers

-### 11.1 Configure HTTP(S) Load Balancer
+### Configure HTTP(S) Load Balancer

-Configure HTTP(S) Load Balancer to access web interface of your TBMQ instance.
+Configure HTTP(S) Load Balancer to access the web interface of your TBMQ instance.
 Basically, you have 2 possible configuration options:

-* http - Load Balancer without HTTPS support.
+* http — Load Balancer without HTTPS support.
 Recommended for **development**.
 The only advantage is simple configuration and minimum costs.
-May be good option for development server but definitely not suitable for production.
+May be a good option for development server but definitely not suitable for production.
-* https - Load Balancer with HTTPS support.
+* https — Load Balancer with HTTPS support.
 Recommended for **production**.
 Acts as an SSL termination point.
 You may easily configure it to issue and maintain a valid SSL certificate.
 Automatically redirects all non-secure (HTTP) traffic to secure (HTTPS) port.

 See links/instructions below on how to configure each of the suggested options.